wolfeidau/wolfeidau_site/content/post/2024-04-12-what-you-should-consider-when-using-s3.md

 This question is related to the previous cost question, but I am trying to understand how challenging the dataset will be to handle over time.
 External factors such as traffic spikes for log datasets, which are often outside your control, should be taken into consideration as well.

-There are two dimensions to this, being size of the data, and the number of objects in the dataset, both can have an impact on how difficult to wrangle dataset will be in the future, and how much it will cost to move, or backup.
+There are two dimensions to this, being the size of the data, and the number of objects in the dataset, both can have an impact on how difficult to wrangle the dataset will be in the future, and how much it will cost to move, or backup.

 For more information on how you monitor and manage dataset growth in Amazon S3 I recommend digging into [Amazon S3 Storage Lens](https://aws.amazon.com/s3/storage-lens/).

 # Summary

-As a general rule I would recommend keeping datasets in separate buckets, with each bucket containing data of a single classification, and ideally a single purpose.
+As a general rule, I would recommend keeping datasets in separate buckets, with each bucket containing data of a single classification, and ideally a single purpose.
 This will help to simplify cost control, and make it easier to manage the data in the future.

-Getting things right from the start will enable you to make the most of your datasets which is a potential differentiator for your business in this new era of cloud computing, data engineering and AI.
+Getting things right from the start will enable you to make the most of your datasets, which is a potential differentiator for your business in this new era of cloud computing, data engineering and AI.